davidbeckonline/pegel-konstanz_website/content/03_about/03_release-notes.en.md

 ### 2025

+**2025-07-02: Low Level note added back in again.**
+The water level remains exceptionally low.
+Only three years showed a lower level at this time of the year before.
+We therefore added the note back in again.

 **2025-05-06: Notice regarding low water levels removed.**
 The water level remains exceptionally low.
 However, there have been ten years in which the water level was lower.
 Therefore, we have removed the notice from the homepage.